 - The examination comprises an English paper (reading and writing elements), a Mathematics paper and a Non-verbal Reasoning paper.
-Use the Applications Form link on the right to download all relevant forms.
 Applicants will also be interviewed by members of staff from Modern Languages and one of the Sciences.
 A copy of the most recent school report must also be submitted at this stage.

-- Thereafter, interviews occur with the Head of Department of each subject selected for study except for English and Mathematics where candidates will sit short written tests.
-Interviews usually last 20 minutes each and this whole process is likely to take the greater part of a morning.
+- Interviews occur with the Head of Department of each subject selected for study, except for English and Mathematics, where candidates will sit short written assessments.
+Interviews usually last 15 minutes each.

 - It is helpful if pupils can bring along with them some course work such as some completed assignments (eg Art, Technology/Engineering and English).
 In some cases the Head of Department, other than English and Mathematics, may ask the pupil to undertake a short piece of work during the period of the interview.